abhishekkatyare/resume/index.md

 # Abhishek Katyare

 ## __Introduction__
-I am a Software Engineer from Nashik, India who loves to write software to make world more digital.
-I am a Coder by Profession and Entrepreneur by Heart.
-I have a passion for creating and enhancing anything technology related.
-When it comes to building, my ultimate goal is to make the world a better place.
-I'm a digital professional on the bleeding edge of technology.
-Experienced Freelance Software Engineer with a demonstrated history of working in the computer software industry.
-Skilled in C, C++, Python, Core & Advance Java, HTML5 & CSS3, PHP, MySQL, MongoDB, XML, Computer Networking, Linux System Administration and also familiar with Android App Development, JavaScript, jQuery, Node.js, AngularJS, JSON, Django, LaTeX.
-Strong engineering professional with a Bachelor of Engineering (B.E.) focused in Computer Science and Engineering from Pune University.
-I am also interested in Entrepreneurship, Critical Reading, and Listening to Music.
+I am an Engineer from Nashik, India who loves to develop digital systems and write software to make world more digital.
+I am a coder by profession and entrepreneur by heart.
+I have a passion for creating and enhancing anything related to the technology.
+When it comes to building something new, my ultimate goal is to make the world a better place.
+I’m a digital professional on the bleeding edge technology.
+Strong engineering professional with a Bachelor of Engineering (B.E.) focused in Computer Science and Engineering from Savitribai Phule Pune University.

+I’m self-motivated, highly adaptable, intellectual, technology enthusiast, problem solver, persistent.
+Self-taught many programming languages and new technologies.
+I’m enthusiastic to learn new technologies and I like trial and error method to solve any problem.
+I like to experiment and research in Internet of Things(IoT), AI, Machine Learning, Deep Learning, BigData, Distributed Computing & Parallel Programming.

+I’m ”jugaadu” kind of person.
+So if you gave me challenge and time duration to find out solution to it.
+And if I don’t know anything about it, then I just want one machine and full access of internet.
+I’ll do research, learn and develop the solution for that challenge within the given time frame.

+I’m also interested in entrepreneurship, critical reading, listening to music, traveling, trekking, hiking, street and landscape photography.
 ----------

 ## __Education__